telerik/document-processing-docs/getting-started/first-steps.md

 As we are going to create a UI-Independent example, we will use a console project for this guide:

 * Open Microsoft Visual Studio and create a new console project.
+It could be a .NET Framework or .NET 5+ project.

 #### __Figure 1: Go to File > New > Project > Console App (.Net Framework) > Next > Create__
 ![Create Console Project](images/VisualStudio_NewProject_Console3.gif "Create new Console Project")